gabeferreri71/Module-Challenge-5/README.md

 Where we use the main and secret keys along with the version "v2."
 Note that tradeapi is from our imports and .REST creates the object with the mentioned parameters.

 3. Next, we want to make a dataframe of the shares ticker and shares number.
 First, we created a list named shares_data for the spy_shares and agg_shares.
 We create a tickers variable for both SPY and AGG next.
 We now create a small dataframe, portfolio_df, assigned to pd.DataFrame(shares_data, index = tickers) followed by print(portfolio_df) to check the output.
 We next set our timeframe to "1D," and created our start_date and end_date variables.
-We are using the same day in this case (I used 01-27-22 from when I worked on the module) and utilize the Timestamp function from Pandas with the parameters of the date and the timezone "tz" as shown:
+We are using the same day in this case (I used 01-27-22 from when I worked on the module) and utilize the Timestamp and isoformat functions from Pandas with the parameters of the date and the timezone "tz" as shown:

 start_date = pd.Timestamp("2022-01-27", tz = "America/New_York").isoformat()
 end_date = pd.Timestamp("2022-01-27", tz = "America/New_York").isoformat()